-It doesn’t matter if the internship is paid or if you are receiving a credit to complete the experience, the only thing an employer focuses on is what type of knowledge and skills you gained when interning for the company.
+It doesn’t matter if the internship is paid or if you are receiving a credit to complete the internship experience, the only thing an employer focuses on is what type of knowledge and skills you gained when interning for the company.

-One thing to be aware of are internships that appear to be totally sales positions that are paid strictly by commission.
+One thing to be aware of are internships that appear to be totally sales positions and that are paid strictly by the commission from the sale.
 The problem is that you don’t know enough about the company or the product to understand if a commission is really feasible.

 If an employer lists very open qualifications and does not inquire about your interests or experience, it’s highly likely that you will find yourself in a cold-calling position or one that provides exposure to only general administrative duties.

-Avoiding Questionable Internships
+Avoid Questionable Internships

 Internships that are questionable are usually ones you will want to avoid.
 Bad neighborhoods or internships in a person’s home are never a good idea.
 If an employer doesn’t ask you to complete an application or ask for a resume, it’s also not a good idea.

 There are scams all over the Internet.
 Due diligence is required whenever making major decisions based on what it says on the Internet.
 Researching a company is one thing you can do to make sure a company is legitimate.
-Doing research on Google is another way to learn more about a company.
-Entering the name of a company plus scam is a way to see if there have been any reports about this company being illegitimate.
+Talk to the counsels and instructors in the program you are completing.
+They may have a list of tried and true companies that the school already has an internship relationship with.

 If an employer asks for you to pay money to learn more about the program or to do an actual internship for them, be sure to run as fast as you can.
 Legitimate companies put their information out there and don’t require money to learn more about the program before you even know what the program is about.
-You can also ask the company to provide you with a list of references.
-References from people they’ve done business with will provide a basic foundation for identifying if an employer is legit.
-Of course, there are some programs that do require money which includes most of the programs abroad; in these cases, I recommend due diligence in conducting research to know up front exactly what the program includes.
+Never apply for an internship if money is required upfront.